-Crowdstrike: An Update To Our Recent Market Beating Call (NASDAQ:CRWD)
+CrowdStrike: An Update To Our Recent Market Beating Call (NASDAQ:CRWD)

 Today, I am going to illustrate:

-- How Crowdstrike assisted companies in their transition to digital, which led to heartening results
+- How CrowdStrike assisted companies in their transition to digital, which led to heartening results

-- That Crowdstrike is anticipating the strong quarter to contribute to future revenues
+- That CrowdStrike is anticipating the strong quarter to contribute to future revenues

 - Using the L.A.
-Stevens Valuation Model, Crowdstrike is a strong holding at the right price.
+Stevens Valuation Model, CrowdStrike is a strong holding at the right price.

 Source: CRWD 1Q21 Investors Presentation